IanW-99/iwashburnIMBDProject/readme.md

 Ian Washburn
-Sprint 3 will grab information of the most popular movies from the imdb database api and store them into the database 'imDataBase.db'.
-The movies with the best and worst rank changes will have thier user rating data retrieved and stored in ratingsMovieData.
-There are two automated tests that will test to make sure that all the items are received from the api and that they are successfully stored in the database.
+Sprint 4 introduces a GUI which will display data and analytics to the user.
+The data is taken from the imdb api and stored in the local database 'imDatabase.db'.
+Users are given the option to either update the data in the database or view a variety of data visualizations.
+Requirements.txt contains all the necessary imports and installations needed to properly run this program.